© Jesse Hodges

 Event Details

-First Wednesday Bird Walk has resumed at the Denman Wildlife Area.
-Walks begin at 8:30 am and end before noon.
-Jim Hostick is the leader.
+Join RVAS for our monthly outing to Denman Wildlife Area.
+Walks begin at 8:30 am and end before noon, and are led by Jim Hostick.
 The gate will be open from 8:00 – 8:20 am.
-Participants need to purchase an ODFW Area Parking Permit at the ODFW Office, Sportsman Warehouse on Delta Waters and Highway 62 in Medford, or at Bi-Mart.
+Participants need to purchase an ODFW Area Parking Permit at the ODFW Office, Sportsman’s Warehouse on Delta Waters and Highway 62 in Medford, or at Bi-Mart.
 We request that all participants be vaccinated for COVID-19.

 Directions to meeting spot: We will meet at the entrance off Agate Rd. between 1/4 and 1/2 mile past the fire station on the left side of the road.
 Coming out Table Rock Rd., turn right on Antelope Rd. and go to the light on Agate Rd. and turn left.
 The fire station will be on your left at the corner of Ave.
 G and Agate Rd.
 Go 1/4 to /12 mile past the fire station and the gate will be on your left.
 Coming out on Highway 62 to Antelope Rd., turn left and go to the next light.
 Turn right and continue to the gate on Agate Rd.